BarredEwe/Prefire/README.md

 - `--os_version` - iOS version for Snapshot testing.

 ## Previews Troubleshooting
-Don't forget remove ```#IF DEBUG``` for yours SwiftUI Previews.
+- Don't forget remove ```#IF DEBUG``` for yours SwiftUI Previews.
 Xcode automatically removed Preview code, when you build release version.
+- NavigationView in Preview is not supported

 <br><br/>
 <br><br/>